-- > User Name/Password - Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Dynamic IP/ Static IP - Choose either as you are given by your ISP.
-Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
-If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
-If you wish to activate Connect on Demand, check the radio button.
+Connect on Demand - You can configure the router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
+If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
+If you wish to activate Connect on Demand, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - > Connect Automatically - Connect automatically after the Router is disconnected.
-To use this option, check the radio button.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.